sagemath/sage-patchbot/README.txt

+The patchbot only needs a Sage install and is started with

+    python patchbot.py [options]

+Type --help for a list of options, though most configuration is done via an optional JSON config file.
+This is what is invoked by sage --patchbot [...]

 The server needs a Python with Flask and mongod installed.
+Installing numpy and PIL will allow multi-colored blurbs.
 Start a monitoring loop with

     python run_server.py

-The patchbot only needs a Sage install and is started with

-    python buildbot.py --server=http://patchbot.sagemath.org --sage=$SAGE_ROOT --config=../conf.txt

-Eventually both of these will get merged into Sage, the patchbot can be run anywhere (e.g. sage -patchbot --server=...), and there would be one central server.

 Currently, the server is set up to run on port 21100, communicating with a mongod instance running on 21001.